Kuroneko no Tango

 The song has been covered many times since 1969.
 The song was covered in Japanese by Ami Tokito and in French by Japanese folk band めめ, both in 2005, and Meg recorded a cover of the original Italian song on her 2012 album La Japonaise.
 Justin Mauriello's 2010 Japanese release Justin Sings the Hits includes a version.

 The song’s melody was used in a Hebrew song originally performed by Tzipi Shavit with words by Yoram Taharlev, called "Kulam Halkhu LaJambo' " (Hebrew: כולם הלכו לג׳מבו "Everybody Has Gone to the Jumbo" (Note: Referring to Jumbo Musical, a musical variety show featuring many well-known talents of the time.
-Shavit, who was supposed to perform there, broke her foot mere days before the show was about to begin running; thus, Teharlev wrote a song for her to perform, playing a young girl’s dismay at being left home when all other family members have gone to see the Jumbo; shortly after they leave, she breaks her feet while wearing roller skates, presumably as she tries to go the Jumbo on her own, but ultimately manages to get her neighbour to take here there.)).
+Shavit, who was supposed to perform there, broke her foot mere days before the show was about to begin running; thus, Teharlev wrote a song for her to perform, playing a young girl’s dismay at being left home when all other family members have gone to see the Jumbo; shortly after they leave, she breaks her feet while wearing roller skates, presumably as she tries to go the Jumbo on her own, but ultimately manages to get her neighbour to take here there.))..
+In Finnish the song is known as "Mustan kissan tango" (The Tango of the Black Cat).
 In Danish, the song is called “Min Kat Den Danser Tango” (meaning “My Cat Dances Tango”), in this case referring to an actual cat that dances the tango.

 The song is on the 2014 album Dream a Little Dream by Pink Martini and The von Trapps.